 Close to the ground, by Pittville Circus roundabout at 25 Prestbury Road, the Sudeley Arms is a classic pub pre-match, post-match or any day of the week, in fact.
 Dating back nearly two centuries, it fills a striking, triangular-shaped building with three old-school drinking areas, decorating the lounge bar with paintings and photographs, and providing those who can squeeze into the saloon bar with TV football and darts.
 Ales reign supreme, St Austell Tribute, Sharp’s Doom Bar, and those who need to take their drink outside can sit in the little front patio overlooking a leafy street.
 Home and away fans welcome.

-Lining most of the main stand, the clubhouse bar does a great job on match days, away fans usually admitted for £1.
-Geoff and his team offer basket food until 1.30pm, then it’s beers only, San Miguel, Somersby cider, Thatchers cider, Tetley’s and Butcombe Gold.
+Lining most of the main stand, the Robins Nest does a great job on match days, away fans usually admitted for £1.
+Geoff and his team offer hot food from noon, plus the draught options of San Miguel, Somersby cider, Thatchers cider, Tetley’s and Butcombe Gold.
 Punters fill the large function room, decked out with framed photos of Whaddon Road and three flat-screen TVs for Saturday match news.